WilliamsPanLab/PsychedProps/README.md

 Aaaaand same goes for mice.
 Here's the [link](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_viz_mice.md). [.rmd link](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_viz_mice.Rmd).
 AUC stuff starts at line 238.

 ## 6. Self-Report: MDMA
 You can find the bootstrap and AUC analyses (figure 4) further down the [same markdown file used above](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz.md).
-The .md file doesn't have line numbers, but you can cntrl-F to "inter-psychedelic-session to find where this section stats.
+The .md file doesn't have line numbers, but you can cntrl-F to "inter-psychedelic-session to find where this section starts.
 If instead looking at the [.Rmd](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz.Rmd), this starts at line 1374.

 ## Appendix: code leveraged from other sources
 | Software | Citation | Use(s) in this project|